JSitter/wordpress_dockerized/README.md

 **Notice:** The database default location is localhost and will not work.
 Use your project name as the database address.
 This is listed under `volumes:` at the end of docker-compose.yml if you've forgotten it.

+## Using the Project
+This project exposes the `wp-content` folder in the project root.
+All of Wordpress' core files are consolidated into the `wp-core` directory.
+Any change to the core files requires you to rebuild the project in order for it to take effect.

 ## License
 MIT